 The Smallmouth Bass is a species of freshwater fish in the sunfish family.
-One of the black basses, it is a popular game fish sought by anglers throughout the temperate zones of North America, and has been spread by stock to many cool-water tributaries and lakes in the United States and Canada.
+One of the “black basses”, it is a popular game fish sought by anglers throughout the temperate zones of North America and has been spread by way of stocking to many cool-water tributaries and lakes in the United States and Canada.

 Smallmouth Bass Fishing Locations

 The Smallmouth Bass is found in clearer water than the largemouth, especially streams, rivers, and the rocky areas and stumps and also sandy bottoms of lakes and reservoirs.

 Smallmouth Bass Fishing Seasons

-In places such as the Pacific Northwest the summer months produce the best catches for Smallmouth Bass.
+In places such as the Pacific Northwest, the summer months produce the best catches for Smallmouth Bass.
 The Columbia River in Oregon and Washington is one such place with near record catches being had.

 Smallmouth Bass Fishing Techniques

 Today, Smallmouth Bass are very popular game fish, frequently sought by anglers using conventional spinning and baitcasting gear, as well as fly fishing tackle.
-In addition to wild populations, the Smallmouth Bass is stocked in cool rivers and lakes throughout Canada and the United States.
+In addition to wild populations, the Smallmouth is stocked in cool rivers and lakes throughout Canada and the United States.

 Smallmouth Bass Cooking

 Frying is generally considered the best technique for cooking Smallmouth Bass.
-There are tens of thousands of recipes for preparing a Smallmouth Bass.
-Usually your Smallmouth guide or Smallmouth charter service will offer cleaning and filleting service, leaving you to simply choose a recipe and start cooking.
+There are tens of thousands of recipes for preparing the fish.
+Usually, your Smallmouth guide or charter service will offer cleaning and filleting service, leaving you to simply choose a recipe and start cooking.

 Going After Smallmouth – First, Learn About Them